gfusee/seal-sdk-rs/book/src/quick-start.md

 seal-sdk-rs = "0.0.1"
 ```

-> **Info:** The examples below construct a `WalletContext` from a standard Sui
+> **Info:** The examples build a `WalletContext` from a normal Sui CLI config
-> CLI config (`WalletContext::new("<path to the config file>")`).
+> (`WalletContext::new("<path to the config file>")`).
+This approach is easy, but
->
-> This is convenient but not mandatory—any signer that implements the crate's `Signer`
+> not required.
+Any signer that implements the crate's `Signer` trait can call
-> trait can power `SessionKey::new`, so you can bring your own signing logic if
+> `SessionKey::new`, so you can bring your own signing logic if you prefer.
-> desired.

 ## Example setup

-The snippets below follow the same flow as the integration tests but are pared
+The snippets follow the flow of the integration tests with fewer moving parts.
-down for clarity.
-Both examples share the same inputs:
+Both examples rely on the same inputs:

-- A single key server identified by `setup.key_server_id`.
+- One key server identified by `setup.key_server_id`.
 - A Seal package deployed at `setup.approve_package_id`.
-- A wallet context able to sign personal messages using
+- A wallet context that can sign personal messages.
-  `WalletContext::new("<path to the config file>")`.

-All helpers return `Result<_, SealClientError>`, letting the `?` operator bubble
+All helpers return `Result<_, SealClientError>`, so the `?` operator propagates
-any issue up.
+any failure.

 ### Encrypting a string